 Environmental Friendliness

+Mopeds are gas powered.
+They emit carbon dioxide and other pollutants into the air.
 Not all mopeds are gas powered.
-There are electric mopeds available as well.
-Electric mopeds are just as environmentally friendly as electric bikes.
+There are electric mopeds available which are just as environmentally friendly as electric bikes.

 Cleanliness

-People often assume that riding an electric bike isn’t actually exercise because the motor does the work for you.
-This study from the International Journal of Environmental Research and Public Health found that riding an electric bike with a pedal assist system raised the heart rate enough to be considered moderate physical activity.
+People often assume that riding an e-bike isn’t actually exercise because the motor does the work for you.
+This study from the International Journal of Environmental Research and Public Health found that riding an electric bike with a pedal assist system raised the heart rate enough to be considered moderate exercise.
 Riding an e-bike isn’t as intense of exercise as riding a normal bike but it is still considered exercise.
+Interestingly, the study also found that people who rode an e-bike burned more calories than those who rode a normal bike because electric bike riders rode more frequently.
+If you’re looking to lose some weight, an e-bike is the better choice.

-Winner: Electric bicycles provide more exercise than mopeds because they require you to pedal.
+Winner: Electric bikes provide more exercise than mopeds.

 Versatility